shuklagyanesh21/proteinortho_analyser/README.md

 # proteinortho_analyser
-To analyse output files of proteinortho tool.
+To analyse output tsv file of proteinortho tool.
 Coutning the core, accesory and unique genes in genomes and plotting them for better visualisation.